okta/okta-vue/README.md

 ### Add a Protected Route

-Routes are protected by the `authRedirectGuard`, which verifies there is a valid `accessToken` or `idToken` stored.
-To ensure the user has been authenticated before accessing your route, add the `requiresAuth` metadata:
+Routes are protected by the `authRedirectGuard`, which allows access only if `isAuthenticated` returns true.
+By default, this method returns true if there is a valid `accessToken` **or** valid `idToken` stored, but this behavior [can be customized](#configuration-options) by defining a custom `isAuthenticated` function.
+To protect a route using the guard, add the `requiresAuth` metadata:

 ```typescript
 // router/index.js